jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 [expand]

-When you do not want to use the cart, simply use these links:
+When you do not want to use the cart, simply use a link with a 'buy' class and directly link to the checkout page.
+This will make sure there is only one item in the cart.

 ```
 {% raw %}<a href="/checkout" class="buy" image="/path/to/productimage.jpg" price="1.00" description="test">Buy</a>{% endraw %}